-Students are encouraged to participate in religious activities including Bible studies, discussion groups, chapel services, retreats, mission trips, and community service.
+Students are encouraged to participate in religious activities including bible studies, discussion groups, an interfaith group, a Fellowship Christian Athletes group, chapel services, retreats, mission trips, and community service.
 All activities are ecumenical and designed to foster an open atmosphere of spiritual growth and discovery and thoughtful discipleship.

-Counseling services (personal and ministry-related), scholarships, and church employment information are also available through the university Chaplain on the Lebanon campus.
-The Chaplain, as an ordained member of the United Methodist clergy, provides a link from the university to the United Methodist denomination.
-A student-led Catholic program provides opportunities for service and prayer.
-There is also a student-led Catholic Ministry program which provides opportunities for service and prayer and a regular Mass on campus.
+Counseling services (personal and ministry-related), scholarships, and church employment information are also available through the University Chaplain's Office on the Lebanon campus.
+The Chaplain, as an ordained member of the United Methodist Church, provides a link from the university to the United Methodist denomination.
+A student-led Catholic program provides opportunities for service, prayer, and a regular weekly Mass on campus.